brad-reinhold/Lumen-Sanctum/README.md

 As Tolkien wrote, "Speak, friend, and enter."

 You are most welcome here.
 I hope you find peace in this valley, and hear the resonsnce from the song of your soul.

+For more information, and other related works, you can visit https://filmfreeway.com/bradreinhold

+All works are intended as free public benefit.
+There are notes throughout various spaces on appropriate use of all works.

+Thanks for visiting.
+I hope what you find here benefits you.
+That is the works' sole intent.

+In Peace 🕊️